 From facing your fears to embracing your beauty and overcoming perfectionism, each chapter explores different stepping stones on your journey to happiness and freedom and gives you daily inspiration, mindset exercises, meditations, and yoga routines to guide you every step of the way.
 The end of each chapter shares a sequence of yoga poses for each stepping stone.
 Part 6 has a Yoga Pose Library which acts as a guide with colored photos so you can figure out each pose and modify if necessary.
 There are several poses that are not for beginners so you’ll have to discern which poses you are able to practice at your current exercise level.

 I’m a visual learner so I appreciate all the colored images if people doing the steps in the warm-up chapter and the following exercise chapters.
 As we age, our balance is can become so hard to maintain.
 But, that does not mean we have to accept it.
 There is one chapter devoted to strengthening our balance with several easy to do exercises.
-I did the whole set and was surprised how wobbly I was.
+I did the whole set and was surprised at how wobbly I was.
 To balance we need strong ankles and feet, and chapter 9 covers foot health and strengthening exercises.

 In Chapter 10 you’ll find a plethora of pilate exercises you do on a mat.
 The chapter starts off with exercises for all levels of fitness, then break off into exercises that require modification for beginners, intermediate and advanced levels.
 I would definitely deem myself a beginner, but I still felt the positive effects of each exercise.
 Chapter 11 covers post-activity stretches and chapter 12 offers 3 different 20-minute routines that you can incorporate into your day.